mikenairn/architecture/rfcs/dns-policy-api-changes.md

   loadBalancing:
     weight: 100 #weight for listeners targeted
     geo: US # geo for listeners targeted
-    defaultGEO: true # should this be consisdered the default GEO
+    defaultGEO: true # should this be consisdered the default GEO for the listener hosts
   providerRefs:
     - name: aws-credential-secret
 ```